shikharpa/storefront/README.md

 Craeted BookViewset and reviewset for apis handling.

-Override delete method to soft delete option.
+Override delete method to implement soft delete option.

 Used decorators to connevt both viewset to obtain data based on first viewset.